ethantw/font-handsome/README.md

 [Check out the demo →](http://ethantw.github.io/font-handsome/)
 *Current version:* **0.3.0**, with all icons from Font Awesome **4.3.0**.

-Since v0.3.0, Font Handsome starts to provide the Stylus library.
-Pretty much the same syntax as the one of Sass’s.
-Check out the code itself for more usage information.
+Font Handsome currently supports two CSS preprocessors, Sass and Stylus.
+The API documentation below indicates the usage of the Sass syntax.

 Install